mediocregopher/duffel/README.md

 ## Basic Usage

 Duffel is a standalone executable which will automatically deploy a directory structure to your machine.
-You can download the exectuable [here](https://raw.github.com/mediocregopher/duffel/master/duffel).
+You can download the executable [here](https://raw.github.com/mediocregopher/duffel/master/duffel).
 Put it so that it's in your path and is executable.
 When you run it the first time it will download the duffel jar for you, and from then on you can call ```duffel``` and it will automatically load up the duffel jar and pass all cli arguments through to it.